radhika-singh-10/radhika-singh-10/README.md

 ## 💼 Professional Experience
 - **Software Engineer @ Dell (3 Years)**
-  Contributed to billion-dollar online supply chain projects, filed a US patent for an AI-driven product.
+  Contributed to billion-dollar online supply chain projects, and filed a US patent for an AI-driven product.

 ---